KrzysKolo/memoryGame/README.md

 ## Short description of the MemoryGame project created with Create-React-App and TypeScript
   <h3> Disney - Memory Game </h3>
   <p>

-I made the "MemoryGame" project for my children 6 and 4 years old.
+I made the "MemoryGame" project for my children aged 6 and 4.
 The user can log in with his email, log in to the test account or use the github account.
 After logging in, the player can control his results in the "Your Results" tab.
   </p>
   <p> React, Redux-Toolkit, React-Router, React-Sound, Chart.js, Firebase, FireabaseUI, Firebase-Auth(email, gitgub), styled-components</p>
   <img src="demo/demo1.jpg" alt="Disney" width="550px">